u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 We need to enable public work by creating a new infrastructure where scientists, funders, investors, and innovators can build, share, and evolve ideas together, in the open.
 Like the Bazaar, it may be messy – but I'll bet it's far more powerful than we’ve dared to imagine.

-If you'd like to develop some of these thoughts further, or are working on some of these problems, get in touch at ashish.uppala.93@gmail.com.
+If you'd like to develop some of these thoughts further, or are working on some of these problems, get in touch at shishyko@gmail.com

-*Many thanks to Niko McCarthy, John Wilbanks, and Karthik Ram for ongoing discussions which helped cement these ideas.*
+*Many thanks to Niko McCarthy, John Wilbanks, and Karthik Ram for listening to me babble about this in recent conversations.*